Troy314/IPPOG_Website/README.md

 | ![Topics category](media/Topics_category.svg) | ![Types category](media/Types_category.svg) |
 | - | - |

+Made by FraMindmap

 ## Data
-Some data about the projects currently on the website:
+At the moment, 121 projects have been posted on the website.
+Statistics regarding the affiliated IPPOG (associated) members, topics, and types are available:

 Simply run
 ```